About These Chewy 3 Ingredient Peanut Butter Cookies

 Recipe Troubleshooting and FAQ

-Why do you need to chill the peanut butter cookie dough twice?
+Why do you need to chill the cookie dough twice?

 Okay, TECHNICALLY, you don’t need to chill the cookie dough twice.
 If you used conventional processed peanut butter to make the cookies, you can skip the first chilling period—where you chill the dough in the refrigerator—and only freeze them for 15 minutes while you preheat the oven.
 Freezing the cookies before baking them helps them retain their shape in the oven.